Netabolics/demo/README.md

 The search took few minutes across about 400 episodes.
 The sequence yielding the largest reward (approx. 10<sup>-5</sup>) was `[1,7,6,4,4,8,7,4,7,7]`, which corresponds to the combination of (in order of occurrences): disulfiram (4x), paclitaxel (3x), aspirin (1x), azacitidine (1x), and cytaribine (1x).
 Interestingly, the suggested drug disulfiram (currently being repurposed for cancer treatment) is fully consistent with the results of the simulation that indicated upregulation of fatty acid oxidation (see above).

 Note however that the rewards associated with the above combinations is substantially (5-6 orders of magnitude) lower than the theoretical maximum reward of 1.0 for a complete reversal of diseased phenotype.
 Unconstrained search and/or agent training produce significantly better rewards.
-To run such a DRL-guided simulation (with default options) we do:
+To run such a DRL-guided simulation (with default options, e.g., including preconditioning censored at 500 targets) we do:

 ```matlab
 Task = AI.Agent(Healthy,Diseased); % no drugs (i.e., unconstrained)